Service charge arrears

 (Court and Land Registry charges)

 On occasions we will need to undertake searches at the Land Registry to confirm ownership of the leasehold property and to establish whether there is an existing mortgage/charge registered against a property.

 The cost of a Land Registry search is relatively minor and in any event these costs are ordinarily recoverable from the late paying leaseholders.
 When it is necessary to undertake searches at the Land Registry we will usually ensure that these costs are included within our fees which will be recoverable from the leaseholder.

 Some mortgagees with existing charges registered against properties will on occasions insist that the landlord or resident management company must obtain a court order, or court declaration in accordance with section 81 of the Housing Act 1996, before considering whether as the chargeholder it will make a payment to settle any outstanding arrears on behalf of its mortgage account holder.

-In the event it is necessary to issue court proceedings we would ordinarily request that the court issue fee is paid by our client in advance of any commencement of proceedings.
-However, when a claim is successfully pleaded and the court grants the appropriate order it is usual that the order will require the court issue fee to be paid by the late paying leaseholder along with the arrears, late payment interest, our clients’ administration charges and our legal charges to date.
+In the event it is necessary to issue court proceedings we pay the court issue fees on our clients’ behalf to ensure the process is relatively quick and seamless and does not overload you with requests for money.
+When a claim is successfully pleaded and the court grants the appropriate order it is usual that the order will require the court issue fee to be paid by the late paying leaseholder along with the arrears, late payment interest, our clients’ administration charges and our legal charges to date.